 3. Add 1/2 the batter to another bowl with the melted butter.
 Mix with spatula till no visible butter left, gently.
 Add remaining half of batter to this butter mixture and mix in again.

-4. Add vanilla extract and mix in gently.
+4. Add vanilla extract and milk, and mix in gently.

 5. Spoon into cup cakes or cake tin sprinkle toppings if preferred.